 Many of those sore points were corrected by subsequent stadiums.
 Even with those flaws (some of them fairly egregious) it’s still a wonderfully conceived ballpark that advanced stadium building so much.
 Of all 30 parks in the bigs, it’s the one that I feel most confident will still be standing in 50 years.

 The Orioles ushered in the concept of local delicacies when they opened in 1992.
-Some of those originals still satisfy fans today such as handmade soft pretzels shaped like the O logo and the famous Camden Yards crab cakes at the Old Bay seafood stand.
+Some of those originals still satisfy fans today such as handmade soft pretzels shaped like the O logo and the delicious smoked meaty goodness coming from Boog’s BBQ (the Pit Beef sandwich is still my go-to).

 You can’t get a Natty Boh anymore, but as always, you can still get a wide selection of area brews.
 The roving vendors sometimes even sell Frederick, MD based Flying Dog.

-Last trip, I fell in love with the Duckpin Pale Ale from Union Brewing (which also offers a pilsner, lager and wheat) and didn’t sample as much variety, but you can also get stuff from Heavy Seas (including the Loose Cannon IPA), Key Brewing Co. (including their Dundalk Calling IPA), The Brewer’s Art, Jailbreak, Oliver Brewing Co, Manor Hill, Monument City Brewing Co and Baltimore Beer Works.
+Union Brewing makes two great beer available at the park: Duckpin pale ale and Steady Eddie IPA.
+You can also get stuff from Heavy Seas (including the Loose Cannon IPA), Key Brewing Co. (including their Dundalk Calling IPA), RAR Brewing Co, and Monument City Brewing Co and Baltimore Beer Works.
 There are also some home brews available from Dempsey’s Brewpub.

 This part of town used to be a blighted area, but well-planned urban development really did help rejuvenate it.
 You still need to be careful in surrounding areas (south of the football stadium), but the ballpark and Inner Harbor areas are nice.